senozanAleyna/ReCapProject/README.md

 Each operation is controlled by its own manager that uses Dal classes to implement crud operations.
 All data access layers implement generic IEntityRepository interface as a common outline.

 Autofac IoC Container is used for Dependency Injection and Aspect Oriented Programming was implemented.
-(Aspects: ValidationAspect, CacheAspect, CacheRemoveAspect, PerformanceAspect, SecuredOperationAspect, TransactionAsepct).
+(Aspects: ValidationAspect, CacheAspect, CacheRemoveAspect, PerformanceAspect, SecuredOperationAspect, TransactionAspect).

 Validation is a Cross Cutting Concern and as regard of AOP, Validation Aspect is created with Autofac using Interceptors.
 FluentValidation is the Validation Tool used for the verification process.